 - Sore throat or damage to the lips or tongue.

-- The breathing may feel difficult at first - you will be under close observation and this usually improves rapidly.
+- Breathing may feel difficult at first, but usually improves rapidly.

 Spinal or epidural anaesthetics

 - Pain around injection sites.

 - You may not be able to pass water (urine) or you may wet the bed.
 A soft plastic tube may be put in your bladder (a catheter) to drain away the urine for a day or two.
 This is more common after spinal or epidural anaesthetics.

 - Confusion and memory loss are common in older people, but are usually temporary.
 General anaesthetics are more likely to be followed by a period of confusion, but some people become confused after having a spinal anaesthetic as well.

 Uncommon side-effects and complications

 - Damage to teeth.